timgale/timgale.github.io/_posts/2019-06-11-6-tips-for-effective-product-design.md

 ### Summary

 There are many ways to optimise people’s digital experiences depending on your circumstances.
-Hopefully you can apply these tips to optimise your users’ experience.
+Hopefully you can apply these tips to optimise your own users’ experience.